The Pyramid Tarp

 Inside the DuoMid.

-The DuoMid is available in a 30 denier silicone impregnated ripstop nylon with a warp break strength of 15 lb/in.
-This is far stronger and more durable than ultralight fabrics found in self-supporting backpacking tents (the Brooks Range Foray 15 denier polyurethane/ silnylon fabric breaks at 7 lb/in).
+The DuoMid is available in a 30 denier silicone impregnated ripstop nylon with a warp break strength of 15 lb/in.--far stronger and more durable than ultralight fabrics found in self-supporting backpacking tents (the Brooks Range Foray 15 denier polyurethane/ silnylon fabric breaks at 7 lb/in).
 For an additional $200 the DuoMid can be cut from 0.75 oz./ sq. yd. cuben fiber that saves four ounces and is significantly stronger (105 lb./ in. warp break strength!), and more durable than silnylon.

 Weight and Packed Size